Copyright © Greene County | All Rights Reserved

 located in Room 305 of the Historic Courthouse.
 For a complete copy of the regulations pertaining

 to on-site wastewater systems, see the On-site Wastewater Regulations & Standards

 Section office at (417) 868-4147.

 In order to obtain a permit for construction of a new on-site wastewater system or for repair or replacement of an existing system, the following information must be submitted:

 On-site wastewater system installers must be currently certified with Greene County and the Missouri Department of Health & Senior Services.
-Contact information for installers certified with Greene County are maintained by this office.
+Contact information for County- Certified On-site Wastewater System Installers are maintained by this office.